Erwin Lutzer

-Erwin W. Lutzer (born October 3, 1941) is an evangelical Christian speaker, radio broadcaster, and author.
-He is the former senior pastor of The Moody Church in Chicago, Illinois (1980–2016).
+Erwin W. Lutzer (born October 3, 1941) is a Canadian-born evangelical Christian speaker, radio broadcaster, and author.
+He is the pastor emeritus of The Moody Church in Chicago, Illinois (1980–2016).

 Career

 Born in Saskatchewan, Canada, Lutzer became a born-again Christian at age 14.
 In 1962, he graduated from Winnipeg Bible Institute (now Providence University College and Theological Seminary) with a Bachelor's Degree in Biblical Education.
+He taught at Briercrest Bible Institute in Caronport, Saskatchewan, in the late 1960's - early 1970's.
 He served as senior pastor of Edgewater Baptist Church, Chicago, from 1971 to 1977.
 During that time he completed an M.A. in Philosophy from Loyola University Chicago.
 Previously he had earned the Master of Theology from Dallas Theological Seminary in 1967.
 He then entered the PhD program at Loyola to pursue a doctorate in Philosophy; however, he did not complete his dissertation.
 In subsequent years, Lutzer has received two honorary doctorates, an LL.D. from Simon Greenleaf School of Law and a Doctor of Divinity from Western Conservative Baptist Seminary.

 The Moody Church

-In January 1980, Lutzer became the senior pastor of The Moody Church in Chicago's Lincoln Park neighborhood.
+In January 1980, Lutzer became the 16th senior pastor of The Moody Church in Chicago's Lincoln Park neighborhood.
 The church and its ministries grew significantly under his leadership, leading to the construction of a new Christian Life Center to complement the existing 75-year-old building.
 On January 4, 2016, at a Sunday sermon, Lutzer announced that he would be retiring from his senior pastor position at The Moody Church.
-He said he would retain the position until a new senior pastor was chosen, and afterward would consider himself to be the church's "Pastor Emeritus", hoping to "assume a wider role" by continuing his radio show "Running to Win" as well as "speaking at media rallies, conducting seminars, and writing books" in the future.
+He said he would retain the position until a new senior pastor was chosen, and afterward would consider himself to be the church's "Pastor Emeritus", planning to "assume a wider role" by continuing his radio show "Running to Win" as well as "speaking at media rallies, conducting seminars, and writing books" in the future.
 On the Sunday morning of May 22, 2016, Lutzer preached his last sermon as senior pastor of The Moody Church and officially stepped down from the position.